aijimenez/DataBaseSQL/README.md

 ## Prerequisites
 * MySQL 8.0.33
-* or a database management system that supports SQL
+* A database management system that supports SQL

 ## Installation

 **Step 1: Install MySQL**

 The database was developed in MySQL version 8.0.33.
-In order to use it, it is neccesary to [install MySQL](https://www.mysql.com/de/downloads/) or an equivalent database management system.
+In order to use it, it is necessary to [install MySQL](https://www.mysql.com/de/downloads/) or an equivalent database management system.

 **Step 2: Download SQL-Files**